View MapView Map

 The Wexford town of Enniscorthy features prominently in Brooklyn, John Crowley’s Oscar-nominated and BAFTA-winning adaptation of the Colm Tóibín bestseller.
 Head on a self-guided tour of the streets and scenery from the homebound sections of the Saoirse Ronan film.
 Take in John St, Court St, The Folly, Mrs Kelly’s shop, St Aidan’s Cathedral and Curracloe Beach – the latter being a famous part of film history as the beach was also where Saving Private Ryan's infamous D-Day landing scene was filmed.

-An upcoming film will show off even more of Wexford.
-Cillian Murphy is set to star in an adaptation of Claire Keegan novella Small Things Like These, with filming to take place in the book’s setting of New Ross.
+Even more of Wexford's scenery is showcased in the film adaptation of Claire Keegan's novella Small Things Like These, starring Oscar-winner Cillian Murphy, which was shot in the book's setting of New Ross.

 Preserving tradition in Kerry